Semgrep and Dependabot in path to production - SAST and SCA Tooling

 Though the configuration files analysis is still in beta, it helped me detect a few medium severity configurations in dockerfile which definitely caught my attention and prompted me try the various rulesets

-The CI support and documentation for the same made it easy to integrate into the path to production
+The for the same made it easy to integrate into the path to production

 security-audit - This rule is recommended if you are looking to setup guardrails or investigating gaps for further review.
 It generally proceeds false positives that need to be reviewed manually